mikeal/multiblock/README.md

 ## `cbs` - CAR Block Set

-This is a set of blocks, ordered in the same stable sorting algorithm as the above CID Set, all encoded with `raw` and a regular multihash (no `lmh` since CAR block data already has the length).
+This is a set of blocks in CAR block format, ordered in the same stable sorting algorithm as the above CID Set, all encoded with `raw` and a regular multihash (no `lmh` since CAR block data already has the length).